mtjon/introduction-to-dsh/deploying.md

 1. Get tenant example
 2. Build docker image
 3. Push docker image to tenant's docker registry
-4. Use UMP to deploy container on DSH
+4. Use UMP to deploy service on DSH
-5. Use MQTT to contact container
+5. Use MQTT to interact with service

 <!--s-->
 ## Get tenant example
-- Clone this repo from git: https://github.com/kpn-dsh/tenant-example
+- Clone this repo from git: https://github.com/mtjon/tenant-example
 - It contains a fully working tenant example
   - in java
   - built with maven